ca-carr/hackathon-EXE-25-26/2026/game1.md

 The first goal of the Network Team is to **deliver all transactions.**

-In addition, the attacker members are aiming to achieve a couple of goals:
+In addition, the **attacker members** are aiming to achieve a couple of goals:

 - Get the Recorder Team(s) to accept a double-spend
 - Get the Recorder Team(s) to accept a forgery
 - Make it so the ledger between the different recorder teams does not match
 - Disrupt the system in any other way.

 # Verifiers and Recorders

+The Verifier team is both a Verifier and Recorder team.
 This group forms the consensus and agreement layer of the blockchain.

 ### Responsibilities
-- Verify each transaction against the rules you decided.
+- Verify each transaction against the rules you decided
-- Accept or reject transactions.
+- Accept or reject transactions
 - Update balances
-- Append a transaction to your ledger
+- Append transactions to your ledger
 - When a new transaction is appended, roll the dice; on a 6, you have made a block.
     - Underscore transactions and share the block with the other groups
-    - They must copy your ledger as it is and discard their own (though they may keep any transactions that they have not seen or have not been duplicated.)
+    - They must copy your ledger as it is and discard their own (though they may keep any transactions that they have not seen or has not been duplicated.)
 - Flag suspicious transactions

 ## Recorder Team Goals
 - Create more blocks than the other recorder teams.
 - Detect and flag any tampered or invalid transactions.

 # Game End and Win Conditions
 - You have 10 minutes to decide on your blockchain system.
 - The game ends after 20 minutes.
 - Then there is a reconciliation system where we count the blocks created, and the number of attacker transactions that were included.

-## Winning Criteria
+## Win Criteria

 ### Network **Super Win** Condition:
 - All blocks, or an overwhelming majority of blocks created, contain tampered or invalid transactions created by the attackers **and** the following win condition applies.